paschalogu/azureterraform/ansible/README.md

-## Configure Ansible on an Azure VM
+## Configure Ansible on the Azure VM

 ### Connect to your virtual machine via SSH